benhauser/ml-lab/README.md

 I still remember with some fondness my Linear Algebra textbook from Maths II in my senior year.
 It was called _Matrices and Vectors_ and it had a floppy, green cover with yellowing paper inside.

-So my original question has now become: What's the best programming language for doing Linear Algebra?
+So my original question has now become: _Linear Algebra, what language should I use?_

 ## The Experiment